How to Know You Won Snkrs Raffle

 This story was originally published on the Sneaker Throne blog.
 I am an affiliate partner.
 You can save ten% on your purchases from Sneaker Throne with the code "HISTORY" and I will receive a modest commission.

-Nick Engvall is a sneaker enthusiast with over fifteen years of experience in the footwear business organization.
-He has written for publications such as Circuitous, Sole Collector, and Sneaker News, helped companies similar Eastbay, Finish Line, Foot Locker, and StockX better connect with their consumers, has an addiction to burritos and Sour Patch Kids, and owns fashion too many shoes for his own good.
+Nick Engvall is a sneaker enthusiast with over xv years of experience in the footwear business.
+He has written for publications such every bit Complex, Sole Collector, and Sneaker News, helped companies like Eastbay, Finish Line, Foot Locker, and StockX better connect with their consumers, has an addiction to burritos and Sour Patch Kids, and owns way too many shoes for his own good.

 Source: https://sneakerhistory.com/2021/10/15/how-many-people-on-nikes-snkrs-app/